amfibiya17/amfibiya17/README.md

 I am a Software Engineer and recent graduate of the highly selective programming bootcamp [Makers Academy](https://makers.tech/).

-I have BA in Mathematics with Management and background in finances and logistics, which I have worked for the past 5 years.
+I have Bachelor’s degree in Mathematics with Management and background in finances, customer services and logistics, which I have done for the past 6 years.

-As a graduate of the Makers Academy, I now have the skills to build, full stack applications using JavaScript and Ruby.
-I am trained in OOP, TDD, pair programming and using agile processes.
+As a graduate of the Makers Academy, I now have the skills to build full stack applications using JavaScript and Ruby.
+I am trained in OOP, TDD, pair programming and agile processes.

 During my time at Makers, I have fallen in love with coding and am excited to bring my passion and enthusiasm to a new role.